 But there are also risks.

 “The urgent problem is the lack of public information about state-owned companies.
 An insufficient amount of data significantly reduces the transparency of the work of state-owned enterprises, complicates public control and promotes corruption, the lawyer is sure.
-“The new law provides that requirements for transparency and disclosure of information about the activities of state-owned enterprises will be defined in the State Property Policy, and we will monitor their implementation.”
+“The new law provides that requirements for transparency and disclosure of information about the activities of state-owned enterprises will be determined in the State Property Policy, and we will monitor their implementation.”

 That is, the idea of corporate reform is generally not bad.
 It not only solves our long-standing problems with the “twine” between the Soviet past and the European future, in which our entire state industry has been stuck for more than 30 years.
 But it should also bring money from partners directly into the budget, which is extremely important during a war.
 Of course, if this and other bills from the “package” from the World Bank are voted on and signed on time before the deadline comes.